adamwhitlock1/whitlock-di-challenge/README.md

 For the database I used  PDO with prepared statements.

-Form validation was created with conditional logic and the filter_var() function.
+Form validation was created with conditional logic and the filter_var() functions.
 I also implemented a rather simple honeypot to minimize some basic bot/spam based submissions.

 Emailing was done through PHPmailer and the mailtrap service.